dcavar/dcavar.github.io/_posts/2017-06-29-Course_NoAI_Big_Knowledge.markdown

 - Using various neural network strategies we can approach modeling of dialog memory, co-reference analysis, or simple processing of different discourse functions.
 - Using temporal logic we can process time references and deduce the event time of assertions.
 - Using dialog memory and pragmatic components and modeling technologies we can manage not only co-reference and anaphoric relations, but also complex conversation flow and conversational goals.

-Please let me know, if you have questions about the course, or if you are interested in participating.